bayumaulanaimran/Pi-Locker/README.md

 so we decided to save the world and create this lockscreen replacement.
 This is not a coffee machine or your dishwasher,just an innovative lockscreen project that is still developing."

-This customized Pi-Locker has pin keypad with randomized numbers placement.
+This customized Pi-Locker has randomized dots security.
 An experimental project that built only for study.

 **About Project :**